lemonmojo/swiftui-hierarchical-list-performance/README.md

 The default example has a flat list with 100.000 items.
 The "real-world" example has 4 folders, each containing 25.000 items which is faster to render initially, but as soon as you start expanding folders it's slow again.

 See [this repo](https://github.com/lemonmojo/appkit-hierarchical-list-performance) for an implementation using AppKit's `NSOutlineView` where everything is blazing fast using the same data set.
+See [this repo](https://github.com/lemonmojo/uikit-hierarchical-list-performance) for an implementation using UIKit's `UICollectionView` where everything is blazing fast using the same data set.